- Moving home

 Where I am based

-I am based in the picturesque village of Palalda in the Vallespir.
+I live and work in the picturesque village of Palalda in the Vallespir.
 I’m happy to help anyone with face to face services across the Pyrenees-Orientales, and beyond that with virtual services.

 Get in touch